 The Double Dawgs program was created to give ambitious and motivated students a competitive advantage in today’s knowledge economy.
 By earning both a bachelor’s degree and a master’s degree in five years or less, students can save time and money while positioning themselves for success after graduation.

-12 credit hours will be counted for both the BS and MS for any student enrolled in the new program.
+12 credit hours will be counted for both the BS and MS for any student enrolled in the following Pathways:

 |MATH 2250||Calculus I (Differential Calculus)|